 To produce a medium-rare steak, a chef would begin the cooking process in the oven.
 The meat would then be removed to sear it in a hot skillet.
-If you reheat your steak in a low oven then sear it, it will be only a little less juicy than a fresh one.
+If you are reheating steak in a low heat oven then searing it, it will be only a little less juicy than a fresh one.
 The crusts will turn out even more crispy.
 Here is a simple method for reheating.

 Step 1: First, start by placing your left-over steaks on a wire rack that is set over a rimmed baking sheet.
 In an oven preheated to 250°F, put the baking sheet on the oven's middle rack.

 Step 2: Allow the steaks to warm up to a temperature of 110°F. This should take approximately 30 minutes for 1½ inch steaks.
 The timing will be different depending on the thickness of your steak.
 Check the temperature with an instant-read meat thermometer.
 Remove them from the oven when they have reached this temperature.

 Step 3: In a 12-inch skillet, heat one Tablespoon of vegetable oil on high heat until it begins to smoke.
 While it is heating, use a paper towel to pat the steaks dry.
 When the oil has begun to smoke, very carefully place to steaks into the skillet and let them sear on each side for 60 to 90 seconds.
 This will make them crisp.